mrpeabody/dotfiles/README.md

   - Notice: `~/.bashrc.local` or `~/.zshrc.local` will be loaded if it exists so that's a great place to add your own aliases/functions/paths, etc
 - Link `.tmux.conf` to your home (`~`) directory and setup `tmux`
+- If the `--gui` flag is used:
   - Link appplication settings to the `~/.config` directory
   - *For Linux distros*: create improved application launchers in `~/.local/share/applications`
   - *For Arch-based Linux distros*: chromium/electron app flags will be copied to `~/.config`

 Below you can find more details about each step, and instructions on how to do these steps separately, if so desired.